blueocto/motor-garage-ecomm-wp/wp-content/plugins/feeds-for-youtube/README.txt

 6. Embed your feed using a shortcode you can copy and paste after you are done creating

 == Changelog ==
+= 2.0.3 =
+* Fix: Removed DotEnv code that was causing a conflict in some rare circumstances.
+* Fix: When using two or more feeds on one page and the "AJAX theme loading fix" setting, an empty lightbox related element would display at the bottom of the page.

 = 2.0.2 =
 * Fix: Fixed a conflict with the All in One SEO plugin causing menu tabs to not work properly.